Solving Steve Ballmer's Interview Riddle with Game Theory

 The question is: How much money should Steve expect to get from you on average?

-Take a Deep Breath
+Take a deep breath

 …and ponder the implications of an adversary who wants you to lose.

-A Simpler Problem: n=3
+A Simpler Problem

 Let’s start with only 3 numbers.
 What is the expected number of questions?